 Kotaro Yoshida (1883-1966) was born in Fukushima Prefecture, Japan.
 He graduated from Tohoku Gakuin in Sendai in 1906, and was also a graduate of Waseda University and an American university.

-He was a writer, jounalist, and author of many books.
+He was a writer, journalist, and author of many books.

-He received the Kyuju Dairi award from Takeda and often accompanied him as an assistant instructor.
-After the war he taught in Tokyo.
+He received the Kyuju Dairi award from Sokaku Takeda and often accompanied him as an assistant instructor.
+After the war he taught in Tokyo, Japan.

 Yoshida taught Richard Kim, a well-known karateka in San Francisco and Mas Oyama of Kyokushinkai Karate.
 He also taught Katsuyuki Kondo briefly 1960s.